Matt90hz/ObjectsMessenger/README.md

 - [x] It should be possible to pick if the message has to be persisted or deleted after delivery.
 - [x] There should be no memory leaks due to the storing of the sender.
 - [ ] Only interfaces should be used to interact with the system.
+- [ ] Should be present a utility to deal with property accessors.

 ## How It is done?